hkawanishi/vehicle_detection_and_Tracking/project_writeup_hkawanishi.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientation=9`, `pix_per_cell=8`, `spatial_size=(16,16)`.

+(left is HOG car image, right is HOG non-car image)
 ![car hog image example][image3]
 ![noncar hog image example][image4]